Updated 2019-05-12 16:24 GMT. Earth Notes: On Website Technicals

 Sources and Links.

-The Sources and Links section of each of the site notes pages lists interesting and/or useful resources encountered, even if not directly used for the site.
+The Sources and Links section of each of the site notes pages lists interesting and/or useful resources encountered, even if not directly used for the site, or in that month.

 Also please take a look at the simple automatically-updated